thiswillbeyourgithub/save_to_zotero/README.md

 2. Ensure the API key has read/write access to your library
 3. Get your library ID from your Zotero profile URL (e.g., `https://www.zotero.org/username` - username is the library ID for user libraries)

-### Storage Directory

-By default, the tool uses a standard Zotero storage location.
-You can specify an alternate location with the `--storage_dir` option.

 ## Troubleshooting

-- **Zotero Must Be Running**: The tool requires Zotero to be running and will attempt to start it if not detected.
+- **Zotero Must Be Running**: The tool requires Zotero to be running.
 - **PDF Generation Issues**: Increase the wait time for complex pages with the `--wait` parameter (default is 5000ms).
-- **Collection Not Found**: Ensure you're using the correct collection key or provide the exact collection name.
+- **Collection Not Found**: Ensure you're using the correct collection collection name.
 - **API Authorization Errors**: Verify your API key has proper permissions.
-- **Connector Issues**: Make sure Zotero connector is properly configured (default is http://127.0.0.1:23119).
+- **Connector Issues**: Make sure Zotero connector is properly configured (default is http://127.0.0.1:23119, configurable by env variables).

 ## License